 Still more recently, he has been writing a novel which weaves the historical fact of the powerful city that was Yeha & the kingdom of Di’amat of which it was the capital nearly 3000 years ago, along with his own experience living there & in other ways immersing in the local culture, with Ethiopian & Arabic legends about the childhood of a girl who is said by many to have grown up there, & after a childhood filled with deadly challenges grew up to become the woman who legend remembers as the Queen of Sheba.
 Fifty years after the photo at Yeha, this one shows him near his home in central Arkansas.

-Currently he has restored a new & updated version of Virtual Abyssinia in the OpenSim grid maintained by the Science Circle, concentrating on Yeha, building restored versions of the Great Temple (whose walls still stand largely intact & the huge administrative palace that stood nearby, where he took part in the first two seasons of excavation in 1971-1972).
-Based on information obtained by German archaeologists who have excavated both structures extensively more recently, my current restorations present the best available information about both buildings.
+Currently he is restoring a new, updated, & expanded version of Virtual Abyssinia in the OpenSim grid maintained by the Science Circle.
+He began with Yeha, building restored versions of the Great Temple (whose walls still stand largely intact & the huge administrative palace that stood nearby, where he took part in the first two seasons of excavation in 1971-1972).
+Domestic structures & other elements that would be expected to have been found in Yeha at the time complete the restored city.

 Back to top